Majority World Theology

 40. Ecclesiology and the Theology of the Land: A Palestinian Christian Perspective, Munther Isaac

-Introduction to Part VI, Stephen T. Pardue
+Introduction to Part Six: Eschatology in the Majority World, Stephen T. Pardue

 41. Eschatology, Apocalyptic, Ethics, and Political Theology, D. Stephen Long